Kenneth Ramchand: Career

 Born in Trinidad and Tobago, Ramchand holds an MA and PhD from the University of Edinburgh, where he attended as a scholarship student (1959–63).

 His first book, The West Indian Novel and Its Background, was published in 1970, and he has noted: "I wrote it at just the right time.
 It was influential in the creation and internationalization of an academic discipline called 'West Indian Literature'; it stimulated the development of graduate studies in the Department of English of the University of the West Indies; and it was seminal in the transformation of the syllabus of 'English' at the University of the West Indies."
 Ramchand was UWI's first Professor of West Indian Literature and he was Head of the Department of Liberal Arts at St. Augustine for several years.

-He has also been a Senior Fulbright Scholar affiliated to Yale University and the University of Tulsa at Oklahoma, a Visiting Professor at Indiana University and Colgate University, as well as a Fellow of the John Simon Guggenheim Foundation.
+He has also been a Senior Fulbright Scholar affiliated to Yale University and the University of Tulsa at Oklahoma, a visiting professor at Indiana University and Colgate University, as well as a Fellow of the John Simon Guggenheim Foundation.

-In 2005 he was appointed chairman of the University of Trinidad and Tobago (UTT), a position he held until 2009.
+In 2005, Ramchand was appointed chairman of the University of Trinidad and Tobago (UTT), a position he held until 2009.